-When the University of Houston is the primary awardee of a collaborative PHS- or NSF-funded project, it must assure that the financial interests of all subrecipients are reviewed and eliminated or managed properly.
-During the proposal stage and during the negotiation of a subaward, all subrecipients/potential subrecipients of PHS funding will be required to certify the following in writing via a Letter of Compliance, on institutional letterhead, prior to the release of funds (see FCOI Subrecipient Letter template (DOC)):
+When the University of Houston is the primary awardee of a collaborative PHS- or NSF-funded project, it must ensure that the financial interests of all subrecipients are reviewed and eliminated or managed properly.
+During the proposal stage and during the negotiation of a subaward, it must be verified that all subrecipients/potential subrecipients of the funding are in compliance with Conflict of Interest regulatory requirements.
+Certification that the institution receiving the subaward has a compliant policy in place will be verified via the FDP FCOI Institutional Clearinghouse.
+Those institutions who have not certified with FDP will be required to certify the following in writing via a Letter of Compliance, on institutional letterhead, prior to the release of funds (see FCOI Subrecipient Letter template (DOC):

 - The subrecipient Institution has a policy in place to review and manage Significant Financial Conflicts of Interest that meets regulatory requirements.